CASician/mcp-snap/chat/README.md

 ## Chat Interface

-In `client.py`, the main logic serves the purpose to create a chat interface between the user and the connected LLM.
+In `host.py`, the main logic serves the purpose to create a chat interface between the user and the connected LLM.

 ### System Message

 The LLM is instructed that can use server primitives such as Resources or Tools.
 This instruction is specified in `system_message.txt`.
-Inside `client.py` the `system_message` is passed to the llm as the first object in the `messages`list.
+Inside `host.py` the `system_message` is passed to the llm as the first object in the `messages` list.
 The description of all available tools and their arguments is also passed to the `messages` list.
 Since all the descriptions are sent to the client by the server, in order to add them to the list of messages `tool_schema_builder.py` is used to create a string for each primitive that the server exposes.

 > [!NOTE]